<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

 • AI-generated summaries and action items

-• Free plan includes full meeting summaries (rare at this quality)
+• Free plan includes full meeting summaries

-• Very little setup or configuration required
+• Almost no setup or configuration required

 • Limited customization of summaries

-• No native CRM or sales workflow integration
+• No native CRM or sales workflow

 • Less control for team-wide reporting